Green-Software-Foundation/patterns/patterns/deployment-location-shift.md

 ## Assumptions
 * the workloads can be scheduled to several Regions or Locations.
-* the necessary Data travel is low to communicat with the workload in the distant region --> suitable for HPC worklaods, as they are compute extensive and require low data input.
+* the necessary Data travel is low to communicate with the workload in the distant region --> suitable for HPC worklaods, as they are compute extensive and require low data input.

 ## Pros & Cons